 Novak Djokovic's 399th Grand Slam match win propels him into Australian Open third round

-Ten-time Australian Open champion Novak Djokovic barely breaks sweat in win against Italian qualifier Francesco Maestrelli to reach the third round; Watch the ATP and WTA Tours live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app
+Ten-time Australian Open champion Novak Djokovic barely breaks sweat as Nick Kyrgios and Thanasi Kokkinakis are dumped out of the men's doubles; Watch the ATP and WTA Tours live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app

 Novak Djokovic's 399th Grand Slam match win over Italian qualifier Francesco Maestrelli propelled him into the Australian Open third round.